 Delivering to S3

-In Where should this data go, choose Amazon S3.
+In the Where should this data go? section, choose Amazon S3.
 The S3 Details section appears and prompts you for information about your Amazon S3 bucket:

 - Bucket: The name of your Amazon S3 bucket.